high protein indian breakfast recipes for weight loss and muscle gain

 Steps:

-1. Dry roast oats in a pan for 3 minutes until light golden.
-Keep aside.
+1. Dry roast oats in a pan 2–3 minutes until slightly golden.
+Set aside.

-2. Heat oil, add mustard seeds, curry leaves, onion.
-Sauté until onion is soft.
-Add turmeric and salt.
+2. Heat oil, add mustard seeds and curry leaves.
+Sauté onion and green chilli 2 minutes.
+Add turmeric.

-3. Add water and bring to boil.
-Add oats and peanuts.
-Stir well and cook 3–4 minutes until absorbed.
+3. Add water and bring to a simmer.
+Add oats and stir continuously 3–4 minutes until thick.
+Add peanuts, lemon juice, and salt.
 Serve hot.

 Protein estimate: Oats ~13g/100g dry + Peanuts ~26g/100g.
 Source: USDA FoodData Central

-7. Hung Curd Bowl with Fruits and Seeds
+7. Hung Curd Bowl with Nuts and Fruit

 ~13g protein per serving